 Buildings in Japanese gardens tend to be a significant distance from the body of water.
 The buildings have a simple design and minimal decoration.
 In fact, the architecture are presented in an extremely modest manner, even perhaps partly or almost completely concealed in some way.

 Japanese gardens tend to be quite a bit smaller than Chinese ones.
-They focus more on the beauty of individual, unmoving views, while Chinese gardens take up larger spaces and concentrate a great deal on the feeling of movement and a variety of different views.
+They focus more on the beauty of individual, unmoving views and different type of stone paths.
+Chinese gardens on the other hand take up larger spaces and concentrate a great deal on the feeling of movement and a variety of different views.

 Generally speaking, Chinese gardens have a design that makes it easier for family and friends to spend more time in.
 They have more areas for leisure such as courtyards, pavilions and covered walkways, and the pathways tend to be paved.
 They tend to have high walls in order to stop people outside from seeing in.

 This stands in diametric opposition to the style of the Japanese garden, which specifically hopes for the admiration of outsiders.

 The primary inspiration of the Chinese garden has traditionally been inland landscapes, such as mountains and lakes.